Next Generation Parenting and Brave New Leaders

 Dr. Sarasue Spielman learned a lot about the theories of child development while she was obtaining her Doctorate in Psychology.
 In truth, she states, it was through her experiences raising six children where she came to really understand how children learn and grow.
 Sarasue holds a Bachelor’s Degree in Early Childhood Education and a Master’s Degree in Instructional Leadership.
 She obtained her Doctorate in Psychological Counseling at LaSalle University.
 She has worked in a variety of educational environments, including serving as a Project Director for one of California’s First Five Commissions.
 She is currently an Adjunct Professor, teaching in the California Community College system.

-Elizabeth Rojas Brooks, Content Advisor
+Elizabeth Rojas Brooks, MSW, Social Services Advisor